 Backcountry Meals in Kejimkujik National Park

-Our 4-day meal plan is relatively straightforward.
-For breakfasts, we alternate between instant oatmeal and instant potatoes with bacon bits and cheese.
-Lunches are generally something easy like wraps with peanut butter, honey, hummus, or whatever else we want.
+Our meal plan was relatively straightforward.
+For breakfast, we alternate between instant oatmeal and instant potatoes with bacon bits and cheese.
+Lunches were generally something easy like wraps with peanut butter, honey, hummus, or whatever else we wanted.
 Beef jerky is a good pick-me-up in the middle of the day, too.
-Then for supper, we tend to bring freeze-dried meals for the convenience factor, though I’d like to start dehydrating my own meals.
+Then for supper, we’d tend to have freeze-dried meals for the convenience factor (though I’d like to start dehydrating my own meals).
 Of course, we bring chocolate and other snacks, too.
 What do you eat in the backcountry?

 Keji Backcountry Campgrounds are very well-equipped with bear hangs.
 Use the pulley system to keep your food up high and away from your tent.
-We use a dry bag (like this one) to keep everything nice and dry.
+We use a dry bag to keep everything nice and dry.

 Toilets in Kejimkujik National Park